davidkellis/able/README.md

 #### Interface Aliases and Interface Intersection Types

-Much like intersection types in Scala 3/Dotty (http://dotty.epfl.ch/docs/reference/intersection-types.html), interfaces may be defined as the intersection of two or more interfaces, under the interpretation that, if a type implements all of the enumerated interfaces, then the type is also deemed to implement the intersection interface.
-Intersection interfaces are not implemented directly.

-Additionally, an interface may be defined as an alias of another interface.
-The most common reason to define an alias would be to define a named type where a type parameter of another interface is fixed to a single specific type.

 Intersection interfaces may be defined with the following syntax:
 ```
 interface A [B C ...] = D [E F ...] [& G [H I ...] & J [K L ...] ...]